mustafa-krypto/momzi-v2/README.md

-# MumsMatter - By a Mother, For All Mothers
+# Mumme - By a Mother, For All Mothers

 ## 🌸 Overview

-**MumsMatter** is a responsive, mobile-first web UI mockup for a community app designed to empower and support mothers.
+**Mumme** is a responsive, mobile-first web UI mockup for a community app designed to empower and support mothers.
 The platform creates a safe space where mothers can celebrate their identity beyond motherhood while raising their families.

 ### Mission
 *"Motherhood is beautiful.
 So are you."* - We believe mothers deserve to be heard, seen, and celebrated while pursuing their own dreams and passions.